reveal/revealjs.com/site/content/markdown.md

 # Markdown

-It's possible to write your slides using Markdown.
-To enable Markdown, add the `data-markdown` attribute to your `<section>` elements and wrap the contents in a `<textarea data-template>` like the example below.
-You'll also need to add the `plugin/markdown/marked.js` and `plugin/markdown/markdown.js` scripts (in that order) to your HTML file. _Note: both these dependencies are already included in the default `index.html`._
+It's possible and often times more convenient to write presentation content using Markdown.
+To create a Markdow slide, add the `data-markdown` attribute to your `<section>` element and wrap the contents in a `<textarea data-template>` like the example below.

-This is based on [data-markdown](https://gist.github.com/1343518) from [Paul Irish](https://github.com/paulirish) modified to use [marked](https://github.com/chjj/marked) to support [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown).
-Sensitive to indentation (avoid mixing tabs and spaces) and line breaks (avoid consecutive breaks).

 ```html
 <section data-markdown>